 But this isn’t about my spiral, I’m sure I’ll get to that some other day.
 Today is why I think my anxiety played a big role in leading me down the path I went down…

 As I began to learn about panic and panic disorders I began to understand that I’ve always been a fairly anxious person.
 Not outwardly, though.
 Outwardly I’m confident, loud, unafraid to share my views and thoughts.
-But often time, especially as a child, I was absolutely terrified a lot of the time.
+But often times, especially as a child, I was absolutely terrified.
 As I thought back over my life I could easily recall times when I had paranoia and very specific (sometimes all consuming) fears.
 Here’s a list off the top of my head

 - Aliens.
 I mean can’t sleep because I can see a dot in the sky that was in a different place from last night.